 The Department has started to consider options to ensure that members of Child Health Plan Plus (CHP+), Colorado's CHIP program, will have access to comparable sources of physical, dental and behavioral health coverage in the event that federal funding is discontinued.

 The Department recently held a public meeting to discuss options and to receive stakeholder feedback.
 The July 21 stakeholder meeting audio recording and presentation is available for anyone who was unable to attend.
-More information about the future of CHP+ is also available on our website.

 For more information, contactHCPF_CHPPlusFuture@state.co.us.